 If requirements are not documented, then there's no reason for a programmer to actually implement them since it would be more work for them.
 Worse, it may lead to developers incorrectly guessing what those hidden requirements are and perform unintentional scope creep and/or counter-productive work that must be undone later.

 Ensure that the Definition of Done contains all common requirements for any new work.
 For individual requests themselves, implement practices that encourages communication between team members so that everyone can discuss their interpretations of requirements until there is common agreement.
 Also, always have a resource available for questions about requirements throughout development.

 Some organizations specializes in delivering custom work for clients to satisfy all of their requirements, in order to sell to them and grow their reputation at the same time.

-After fulfilling various features designed for individual potential or existing clients without much value for other clients repeatedly, the product eventually ends up with a bunch of rarely-used features that may require a lot of maintenance work and may not even be profitable because of it.
+After fulfilling various features designed for individual potential or existing clients without much value for other clients repeatedly, the product eventually ends up with a bunch of rarely-used features that may require a lot of maintenance work. and may not even be profitable because of it.

+Maintain and release a single version of the product except when fragmentation is absolutely necessary.
 Analyze the business value for other potential and existing clients before implementing a new feature, and include implementation of analytics in the Definition of Done to determine its real value.

-If a potential feature sounds like a good idea but may end up not pleasing existing customers, an easy solution is to implement some configuration settings to toggle between various modes of operations.
+If a potential feature sounds like a good idea but may end up not pleasing some customers, an easy solution is to implement some configuration settings to toggle between various modes of operations.
 This is an especially tempting solution if the impact is unknown.